Interpretive writing

 Whatever the medium – a panel, a guided walk, an audio trail – words lie at the heart of successful interpretation.

 Interpretation is a special form of communication.
-It’s not just the relaying of information, or the ordering of dry facts.
-It’s about provoking people’s interest, using humour, connecting to people’s experience and telling stories.
+It’s not just the relaying of information, or dry facts.
+It’s about provoking people’s interest, connecting to people’s experience and telling stories.
 Writing engaging, entertaining titles and text is therefore a specialist skill.

 Two A5 booklet pages